21. 8. - 5. 9. 2009

 Guest license and amateur radio station

 South Africa is a CEPT country.
-Since Germany is likewise member of the CEPT, it means that I could be active up to 3 months without any formalities from there.
+Since Germany is likewise member of the CEPT, it means that I could be active up to three months without any formalities from there.
 Necessary are only the own license.

 As CW transceiver I have put the 4 band version of the Elecraft K1 in the luggage, which I have built up in January.
 I refrained from this time the use of a monoband transceiver, because the conditions are firmless during the actual solar minimum.
 One is determined with a monoband station to a single band - and this band can be not open, if one want to be on air.
 As antenna I have put two 10 m wire, the ZM-4 and my 10 m long DK9SQ telescope mast in the luggage.
-With this parts it should be able to errect various antennas: long-wire, invertet-V, up and outer, inverted-L and so on.
+With this parts it should be able to errect various antennas: long-wire, invertet-V, Up & Outer, inverted-L and so on.
 But in order.

 Everything begins as well known with the stowing of the station away.
 I used, as in the years before it, a small metal suit-case, which I packed into the locked traveling bag.
 So far the German security agency (and only) got me after the dispatching again and again for a check back to the switch.
 I showed them, what in the suit-case it is and the traveling bag began its journey provided with a small supporter again by the airport to the airplane.
 Afterwards the luggage without further controls up to the goal airport arrived, even if this several flights one behind the other were.

 But this time was everything different.
 Already during the dispatching it noticed to me that I did not have to make the second course to the switch.
 The reason for it I noticed only in South Africa: The traveling bag had been opened!
 Since I had its zipper locked with a small padlock, one was not boggled from pulling out a large part of the zipper.
 In the bag lies a notes confirmed the opening by the security in Germany.
 On the note it was noted, that it was not possible due to the intensified security checks to unite the traveler and its luggage for additional control.
-The insolence was, that 2 peosons had signed on the note that by the search the luggage was not one damaged.
+The insolence was, that two persons had signed on the note that by the search the luggage was not one damaged.

 Still plentifully annoyed I developed my station in the first evening directly at the Bloemhof Dam.
 On 18 and 15 m nothing (more) was to be heard.
 Only on 30 and 40 m I could hear some stations.
 But success did not want to adjust itself.
 The stations stopped briefly with their CQ-calls, but not yet times a further inquiry was to be heard.
 Only the new CQ-calls confirmed me, that my signal must have been too thin.